coder7475/blog-client/README.md

 ### Home Page:

 1. Navbar: Home, Add Blog, All Blogs, Featured Blogs, Wishlist, login, Registerm [Done]
+    - If the user is not logged in, the Login and Register button should show, and if the user is logged in show his profile picture and logout button
 2. Frame Motioon package: At least on one section
 3. Banner: Hero Section = Text + Image [Done]
 4. Recent Blog Post: